bhnord/activities/README.md

 Annual Quincy Pride Festival 2025!
 Fun and free for all!
 <a href="https://quincypride.com/" target="_blank">info link</a>

-### Summer in the City 2025: Free Live Music on the Harborwalk

-**06/06 06:00PM - 08/28 10:00PM @ Boston Harbor Hotel**
-The annual Summer in the City series returns for the 2025 season, kicking off a summer of first class waterfront entertainment at the iconic Boston Harbor Hotel.
-<a href="https://www.bostonharborhotel.com/culinary/summer-in-the-city/" target="_blank">info link</a>

 ### The Makanda Project at Malibu Beach

 **06/08 02:00PM - 06/08 05:00PM @ DCR Malibu Beach**
 Boston's acclaimed big band, The Makanda Project, will perform its third annual "concert on the beach," at Malibu Beach in Dorchester.
 <a href="https://makandaproject.com" target="_blank">info link</a>

-### Collective FEST: A Community Activation Weekend

-**06/06 06:30PM - 06/08 03:30PM @ Boston Figurative Art Center**
-Collective FESTervescence is an urban community activation weekend (June 6-8th, 2025) showcasing different offerings from the hub of conscious and creative communities in Boston metro area, bringing it to the wider public in an accessible way, and strengthening the cohesion of gatherers, activists, artists, healers, wellness practitioners, and other space-holders in our community and adjacent communities.
-<a href="https://collectiveffervescenceboston.com/festival" target="_blank">info link</a>

 ### And Freedom's Reign